-To learn more about how SIAPS helps establish systems to improve pharmaceutical care, check out our implementing tools, such as the Electronic Dispensing Tool, which help pharmacy staff monitor treatment adherence and provide better patient follow-up, or read our paper on Enhancing Health Outcomes for Chronic Diseases in Resource-Limited Settings by Improving the Use of Medicines- The Role of Pharmaceutical Care.
+To learn more about how SIAPS helped establish systems to improve pharmaceutical care, check out our implementing tools, such as the Electronic Dispensing Tool, that help pharmacy staff monitor treatment adherence and provide better patient follow-up or read Enhancing Health Outcomes for Chronic Diseases in Resource-Limited Settings by Improving the Use of Medicines- The Role of Pharmaceutical Care.

 - National Assessment on the Status of Implementation of Clinical Pharmacy Services at Public Hospitals in Ethiopia

 - Improving Health Outcomes through Delivery of Patient-Centered Pharmaceutical Care by Pharmacists in Low- and Middle-Income Countries